LolcatsV2/CATpublic/README.md

 About Screen Capture
 ---
-I'm probably going to get a lot of flak for releasing a Screen Capture ability, mainly because it's considered an "invasion of privacy".
-Just be aware that using the Screen Capture ability, nobody can use it except for the Owner Usergroup (by default), and that it can only be accessed by going to the actual server directory, and getting the file from there.
-I figured this would give people enough solace about it.
+Finally changed it.
+Admins now get the screenshot directly after taking it.
+Welcome to the digital age folks.

 READ ME ABOUT THE CONFIG
 ---
 By default, the config is set up for a classic sandbox server.
 If you're running a DarkRP or something else that ISN'T SANDBOX, you're going to want to go into the config and change some stuff (such as not allowing users and vip to noclip).
-All of the possible "cando" options are listed in the "CAT_Config.ownerCan" table.
+All of the possible "cando" options are listed in the "CAT_Config.OwnerCan" table.